liv-ac-uk/comp122/labs/exceptions/README.md

 # Exceptions

-This lab aims to cover exceptions and exception Handling, and following completion you should understand the rationale behind exceptions, how to use try/catch, throw, multi catch and finally blocks.
+This lab covers Java's exception handling mechanism.
+Following completion you should understand the rationale behind exceptions, how to use try/catch, throw, multi catch and finally blocks.

 For an even more elaborate intro check out [Oracle's Exceptions tutorial](https://docs.oracle.com/javase/tutorial/essential/exceptions/index.html).
 We will cover most of the material found there excepting for try with resources, which will be covered in the I/O lab next week.

-Note: The document references local tests, you can check your code locally using `SelectFromTest` and `ExceptronTest` like so:
+This lab references local tests, you can check your code locally using `SelectFromTest` and `ExceptronTest` like so:

 ```terminal
 java SelectFromTest